PYTHON

 • else: (Optional) The block of code that runs if the try block doesn’t raise an exception.

-• finally: (Optional) The block of code that runs no matter what, often used for cleanup tasks.
+• finally: (Optional) The block of code that runs no matter what, often used for cleanup actions such as closing files.

 Basic Usage